haddercone/food-villa-server/README.md

-## Food villas server is free server to get the restauramt details from the Swiggy API without any CORS issues.
+## Food villa server is free server to get the restauramt details from the Swiggy API without any CORS issues.

 ## The server provider two URLs